flimedime0/youtube-lm/README.md

 - Retrieves the video transcript from [Glasp](https://glasp.co/).
 - Opens ChatGPT in a new tab and pastes a structured prompt for summarization.
 - Retries the prompt injection if the ChatGPT interface is not immediately ready.
+- Provides a settings panel to customize and preview the full prompt, choose the ChatGPT domain, and toggle automatic sending.
+- Cleans up Glasp transcripts and falls back to YouTube's timed-text API to keep timestamped transcript entries.

 ## Installation